CMA Awards 2023: See who won | KRDO

 By Alli Rosenbloom, CNN

-The 2023 Country Music Awards, known as the CMAs, are underway Wednesday night in Nashville, Tennessee at the Bridgestone Arena, with returning hosts Luke Bryan and Peyton Manning.
+The 2023 Country Music Awards, known as the CMAs, took place Wednesday night in Nashville, Tennessee at the Bridgestone Arena, hosted by Luke Bryan and Peyton Manning.

-The evening’s top nominee is Lainey Wilson, who leads the pack with nine nods.
-Following her are Jelly Roll with five, Luke Combs and Hardy with four each, and Jordan Davis, Ashley McBryde, Joey Moi, Chris Stapleton, Morgan Wallen and Derek Wells, who each have three nominations.

-The performance-heavy telecast is set to feature live songs from Kelsea Ballerini, Kenny Chesney, Alan Jackson and Dan + Shay, among several others.

-The CMA Awards are determined by more than 6,000 industry professional members of the Country Music Association, according to the awards website.
+The CMA Award winners are determined by more than 6,000 industry professional members of the Country Music Association, according to the organization’s website.

-The show is airing internationally and will be available for streaming on ABC Instant Access and the next day on Hulu.

-Find the full list of nominees below, along with winners indicated in bold:
+Find the full list of nominees below, with the winners indicated in bold.

 ENTERTAINER OF THE YEAR